linq2db/docs/source/articles/get-started/asp-dotnet-core/index.md

 ```

 > [!TIP]
-> There's plenty of other configuration options availble, if you are familier with LINQ To DB already, you can convert your existing application over to use the new `LinqToDbConnectionOptions` class as every configuration method is supported
+> There's plenty of other configuration options availble, if you are familiar with LINQ To DB already, you can convert your existing application over to use the new `LinqToDbConnectionOptions` class as every configuration method is supported

 > [!TIP]
 > Note, only `DataConnection` supports `LinqToDbConnectionOptions`. `DataContext` is not yet supported.